SharkCagey/SharkCage/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/jxhrl395fvtjhwc6?svg=true)](https://ci.appveyor.com/project/SharkCagey/htwg-shark-cage)

+This software is provided "as is", without warranty of any kind.
+This software is also still under development.
+Use entirely at your own risk.

 This project contains windows programs to isolate a program in an own desktop to prevent malware (without OS privileges) to capture user input or sreenshots.
 It consists of 4 sub-programs: The `CageService`, `CageManager`, `StarterCmd`, and `ImageSelectDialog`.
 The 3 actual parts (Service, Manager and StarterCmd) communicate over a TCP connection to interchange messages.